Beyond Earth Class 6 Questions and Answers NCERT Solutions

 Question 9.

-You can see stars fading away at dawn and appearing at dusk.
+You can see stars fading away at dawn and appearing f at dusk.
 During the day we do not see the stars.
-Explain why.
+Explain why?

 Answer:

 During the day, the Sun’s bright light outshines the stars, making them invisible to our eyes.
-The atmosphere scatters Sunlight, creating the blue sky and masking the faint light of the stars.
+The atmosphere scatters the sunlight, creating the blue sky and masking the faint light of the stars.

 Question 10.

-During a clear night, try to observe the Big Dipper 3-4 times at an interval of 2 to 3 hours.
-Also try to locate the Pole Star each time.
-Does the Big Dipper appear to move?
+During a clear night, try to observe the Big dipper 3-4 times at an interval of 2 to 3 h Also try to locate the Pole star each time.
+Does the Big dipper appear to move?
 Draw a rough sketch to illustrate this, mentioning the time in each case.

 Answer: